apinf/docs/docs/organization/minutes/2017-04-28-Sprint41-Review Meeting.md

 * Mauricio
-Writing an Unit case 1714
+[1714]() - Writing an Unit case 1714

-S alert was not appearing when branding was changed
+An unit case is being written down for APInf in for the first time.
+It is relate to the issue [1506](https://github.com/apinf/platform/issues/1506) where S alert doesn't appear when user changes and saves Branding settings.

 * Dasha

-Redesigning organization card that looks quite like API card cleaned up subscribing and public functions implementing new swagger I, cleanup. need issue to position try out button making footer available everywhere:
+Dasha Redesigned organization card so that now it looks quite like API card.
+Also she made clean-ups in subscribing and public functions.
+She integrated the new swagger 3.0 UI to APInf with issue [2349](https://github.com/apinf/platform/issues/2349).
+She would be fix position of the Try out button in the US in a new issue
+She also worked with the issue [2378](https://github.com/apinf/platform/issues/2378), which would make APINf Footer appear all around the platform.
+Some work still needs to be done here, so it is still in progress

 * Nazia
-API owner persona
-APIBot chatbot logo and picture
-DX conceptr
+Nazia created an API owner persona based on the scenarios from the customer journey in issue [2406](https://github.com/apinf/platform/issues/2406).
+It is mutually agreed upon that the persona created should be kept alive with contexts and scenarios added time to time.
+She also contributed in launching APIbot by creating a logo for it and some pictures for the landing page.
+She is also creating a concept for Developer Experience in APInf with some Gamification feature and making low fidelity wireframes in the issue [2452](https://github.com/apinf/platform/issues/2452).
+The concept involves showing completeness of an API profile based on fields completed, documentation added, etc. This work is still in progress